wont-org/cli/README.md

 - [ ]  mobile (mainly about rem, can work with pxtorem postcss plugins)
 - [ ]  pc

+## init dir
+- [ ] make sure dir is exit or has conflict, and resolve conflict by overwrite, both, some like git diff
+- [ ] show change file info

 ## questions
 - [ ]  how to work with copy file to dest, like yeoman